HardlyDifficult/Tutorials/Outline.md

 * Check the children gameObjects in the prefab.
 They should all be at 0 position (except for the edge segments which have an x value), 0 rotation, and 1 scale.

 <hr></details>

+TODO link to web build and git / source for the example up to here

 <br>
 <br>